It’s Your School, Be Involved…

 Corps of Cadets

-The Corps of Cadets is fundamentally a cadet-led system administered through the military structure.
-Under the supervision of the Commandant of Cadets and the Company TAC Officers, the cadets are responsible for the administration of the Corps and the implementation of the rules and regulations that govern the cadets’ daily lives.
+The Corps of Cadets is fundamentally a cadet-led system administered through the military model.
+Under the supervision of the Commandant of Cadets and the Company TAC (Teach, Advise, Counsel/Coach) Officers, the cadets are responsible for the administration of the Corps and the implementation of the rules and regulations that govern the cadets’ daily lives.
 This delegation of authority directly descends from the Commandant and TAC Officers through the Chain of Command.
 Opportunities to learn and practice leadership are provided through leadership and staff appointments in the Chain of Command.
 Membership in the famed “Continental Line” is characterized by a commitment to excellence and a daily life that is precise, structured, and demanding.
 With these appointments into the Chain of Command, cadets gain confidence and are given an increasing amount of responsibility, fostering poise as leaders.

 The Cadet organization is the ideal vehicle by which each student can develop leadership and management skills.
 Cadet training teaches students to think clearly, to keep their minds alert and active, and to form habits of neatness and correctness.
 It prepares them for greater responsibilities by teaching respect and obedience to authority and by developing habits of self-discipline.

 The goal of the Cadet Life Program is to assist the cadet in developing the social and life skills that will help them throughout their lives.
-VFMC offers character, religious, social, and physical programs to assist the cadet’s development as a whole person.
+VFMAC offers character, religious, social, and physical programs to assist the cadet’s development as a whole person.
 In addition to their regular academic schedules, cadets are offered numerous clubs, activities, and honor societies, providing further opportunities to develop and pursue personal interests.
 Learn more about the expectations VFMAC has for you as cadets below.

 Commanded by the Commandant of Cadets and organized to supervise the Corps of Cadets as an organization and each cadet as an individual.